Jump to section

 All icons use the same stroke weight and corner radii, show objects from the front when possible, use flattened perspective, and are made from geometric shapes.
 They're available in 3 colors—red, black and white—but they can be changed to any color in our brand palette.

-Standard icons can be used in diagrams or charts to quickly call out important components or operations.
+Icons are used in our technical diagrams and charts to represent important components or operations.

 Use the icon as designed without modifications.

-Do not add elements to create a different shape or combine icons.
-Use an illustration for complex concepts.
+Do not add elements to combine icons.
+Use an illustration for complex concepts or suggest a new icon.

 Use icons to complement text or other small design elements.
 They work best between 32 and 100 pixels in size.